86reddawg/PiSecurityCam/README.md

 Intended application will be multiple Pi's recording autonomously, then interacting with a common server for archive/presentation to the user.
 Server will do any heavy encoding/processing as required.
+If using the server option, FTP needs to be setup on the individual pi security cams.

 Output of this program can by piped to another for both security cam recording as well as streaming.